Vantiq/vantiq-extension-sources/CSVSource/README.md

 In addition to handling delimiter-separated fields, this connector can extract fields from fixed positions in the record.
-This is configured as described below. added , if not exists, works as delimited format, value must be  `"FileType": "FixedLength"` for working in the fixed length mode
+This is configured as described below.

 It is also possible to have the connector write files.
-This operation is described below. no addtional configuration is needed , the text will be UTF8 and the assumption is that the line to write will be manipulated by the server . the relevant meta data is injected by the `with` part of the vail select statment. every call create a POST request whose response is a json buffer which describe the result status of the request.
+This operation is described below.

 The documentation has been split into two parts, [Setting Up Your Machine](#machine) and [Setting Up Your Vantiq](#vantiq).